nikitavoloboev/data/docs/games/games.md

 - [Behind the Pretty Frames: Death Stranding (2022)](https://mamoniem.com/behind-the-pretty-frames-death-stranding/)
 - [Steam Video Game Database](https://github.com/leinstay/steamdb) - JSON file of all games available on Steam with prices and additional data.
 - [Describe your favorite video game as boring as possible](https://twitter.com/Lord_Arse/status/1423423536023154690)
+- [Qwantify](https://github.com/wanjohiryan/qwantify) - Play games, with your friends right from the browser.
+No installation needed. ([Web](https://qwantify.vercel.app/))